pritidesai/node-web-app/README.md

 - PATH: pipeline
 - AutoSync Enabled.

-Once you run sync, your pipeline should be deployed and your screen in argo should look like below.
+Once you run sync, your pipeline should be deployed, and your screen in ArgoCD should look like below.

 ![alt argo-pipeline](images/argocd-tekton-pipeline.png)